 Our results are robust to a wide array of checks.
-First, our results are robust to numerous permutations of the oil discovery variables, including simple dummy variables and alternative ways of constructing the net present value of oil revenues.
+First, our results are robust to numerous permutations of the oil discovery variables, including simple dummy variables and alternative ways of constructing the NPV of oil revenues.
 Second, we find that our results are not driven by a particular group of countries.
-Removing groups of countries including countries in Middle East and North Africa, major oil exporters or countries without any discoveries do not alter the pattern of the dynamic effects of giant oil discoveries.
-Third, because discoveries that immediately follow a discovery could be seen as predictable, we check whether our main results still hold if we remove them.
-We also selectively use discoveries that occurred when no discoveries happen in the last past three years and separately control for current and lagged values of exploration expenditures.
-All our results are virtually unchanged.
-Finally, our results are also robust to using different model specifications, particularly including higher order lags for the dependent variable and for giant oil discoveries.
+Removing groups of countries, including countries in the Middle East and North Africa, major oil exporters, or countries without any discoveries, does not alter the pattern of the dynamic effects of giant oil discoveries.
+Third, because discoveries that immediately follow a previous discovery could be seen as predictable, we check whether our main results still hold if we remove the immediately following discoveries.
+We also selectively use discoveries that occurred when no discoveries happened in the past three years and separately control for current and lagged values of exploration expenditures.
+Our results are virtually unchanged.
+Finally, our results are robust to using different model specifications, particularly including higher order lags for the dependent variable and for giant oil discoveries.

-Our paper contributes to both the closed economy and open economy literatures on newsdriven fluctuations.
-In the closed economy literature, Barro and King (1984) and Cochrane (1994) pointed out that news about future TFP could not be a driver of business cycles in a standard real business cycle (RBC) model since news about future production possibilities should lead to an initial rise in consumption and fall in labor because of the wealth effect.
-Using time series techniques to identify news shocks from stock prices and TFP, Beaudry and Portier (2006) found empirical evidence that labor increased in response to news, and that news shocks could account for 50 percent of the business cycle variation of output.
-Beaudry and Lucke (2009), Schmitt-Grohe and Uribe (2012), Blanchard, L'Huillier and Lorenzoni (2012), and Kurmann and Otrok (2013) used other techniques to reach similar conclusions.
-In response, Beaudry and Portier (2004), Jaimovich and Rebelo (2008, 2009), den Haan and Katlenrunner (2009), and others developed models that could produce an increase in labor input in response to news.
-Schmitt-Grohe and Uribe (2012) and Miyamoto and Nguyen (2015) estimated DSGE models allowing for news about a variety of shocks (not just TFP) and found that news shocks were a major driver of business cycles.
-More recently, however, Barsky and Sims (2011) and Barsky, Basu and Lee (2014) have used time series techniques to identify TFP news shocks from consumer confidence and found that news shocks did not generate business cycle fluctuations.
+This article contributes to the closed economy and open economy literatures on news-driven fluctuations.
+In the closed economy literature, Barro and King (1984) and Cochrane (1994) pointed out that news about future TFP could not be a driver of business cycles in a standard real business cycle (RBC) model because news about future production possibilities should lead to an initial rise in consumption and fall in labor because of the wealth effect.
+Using time-series techniques to identify news shocks from stock prices and TFP, Beaudry and Portier (2006) found empirical evidence that labor increased in response to news and that news shocks could account for 50% of the business cvcle variation of output.
+Beaudry and Lucke (2010), Schmitt-Grohé and Uribe (2012), Blanchard, L'Huillier, and Lorenzoni (2013), and Kurmann and Otrok (2013) used other techniques to reach similar conclusions.
+In response, Beaudry and Portier (2004), Jaimovich and Rebelo (2008, 2009), Den Haan and Kaltenbrunner (2009), and others developed models that could produce an increase in labor input in response to news.
+Schmitt-Grohé and Uribe (2012) and Miyamoto and Nguyen (2014) estimated dynamic stochastic general equilibrium (DSGE) models allowing for news about a variety of shocks (not just TFP) and found that news shocks were a major driver of business cycles.
+More recently, however, Barsky and Sims (2011) and Barsky, Basu, and Lee (2014) have used time-series techniques to identify TFP news shocks from consumer confidence and found that news shocks did not generate business cycle fluctuations.
 Moreover, Fisher (2010) and Kurmann and Mertens (2014) have highlighted problems with Beaudry and Portier's identification method.
 Ramey (2015) finds very low correlations between the TFP news shocks identified using the different methods.
-Thus, the empirical work based on time series identification is in flux.5
+Thus, the empirical work based on time-series identification is in flux.4